cecton/blog/content/posts/rust-and-arduino-part3.md

     [RISC-V board](https://www.sparkfun.com/products/15799)
     which is much more powerful (16kB data SRAM!).
     [RISC-V](https://en.wikipedia.org/wiki/RISC-V)
-    is also particularly interesting because it is entirely open source so we could explore it even deeper.
+    is also particularly interesting because it is an entirely open source instruction set,  so we could explore it even deeper.

 Conclusion